Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 #### Additional Testing

-- The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
+- The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox and Edge.
+Internet Explorer was the only browser experiencing errors.

 - The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhones (Version 6,8).